 Here's the first one.

-It can be difficult at times to sift through it all to know what to believe, to figure out who's telling the truth and who's not.
+It can be difficult at times to sift through it all, to know what to believe, to figure out who's telling the truth and who's not.

 It ain't you.

-Let's face it, even some of the craziest claims can quickly gain traction.
+Face and even some of the craziest claims can quickly gain traction.

-I've had some experience uh in that regard.
+I've had some experience in that regard.

-Yeah, and what he really wants here is the elimination of all these information devices so he can get away with his lies.
+Yeah, what he really wants here is the elimination of all these information devices so he can get away with his lies.

 He doesn't want people to be able to counter his lies.